 (Photo Credit: Gary's Automotive)

-If made into a movie, deciding between the siren call of a brand spanking new vehicle (complete with the alluring new car smell) versus a not-half-of-my-life-savings used car would be 3 whole hours of you rocking back and forth, rhythmically chanting "I don't know la!
+If made into a movie, deciding between the siren call of a brand spanking new vehicle (complete with the alluring new car smell) versus a not-half-of-my-life-savings used car would be three whole hours of you rocking back and forth, rhythmically chanting "I don't know la!
 I don't know la!".

 Well, we learnt our lesson and simply won't allow that to happen to you.
 Take these things into consideration!

 (Photo Credit: Dentist in Steveston)

 How it works is that there are two COE Open Bidding Exercises every month, and basically the collective of eager new drivers wave their dollars until the bidder with the fattest wad of cash wins his $60,000 paper.

 If you're really in need of a car, then a used one might be right for you.
 You can get one on the road in less than a week, depending on the arrangement!

 (Photo Credit: We Say Yes Program)

 For new cars, all car loan tenures are capped at five years.
 Depending on your car's Open Market Value (OMV), how much you can loan varies.

 If your vehicle's OMV is $20,000 or less, your maximum Loan to Value (LTV) is 60% of the purchase price of the car, inclusive of taxes, fees and COE.
 For a vehicle with OMV of more than $20,000, the maximum LTV is 50%.